A total variation flow scheme for ergodic mean field games: Abstract

 \section{Abstract}

-Motivated by recent developments in mean-field games in ecology, in this paper we introduce a connection between the best response dynamics in evolutionary game theory, the minimization of the highest income of a game, and minimizing movement schemes.
-The aim of this work is to develop a variational approach to compute solutions of first order ergodic mean-field games that may not possess a priori a variational structure.
-The study is complemented by a discussion and successful implementation of the algorithms, and comparisons between them in a variety of cases.
+Motivated by recent developments in mean field games in ecology, in this paper we introduce a connection between the best response dynamics in evolutionary game theory, the minimization of the highest income of a game, and minimizing movement schemes.
+The aim of this work is to develop a variational approach to compute solutions of first order ergodic mean field games that may not possess a priori a variational structure.
+The study is complemented by a discussion and successful implementation of numerical algorithms, and comparisons between them in a variety of cases.

-\blfootnote{ \textbf{Acknowledgments:} D. Kalise is partially supported by the EPSRC Standard Grant EP/T024429/1
+\blfootnote{ \textbf{Acknowledgments:} D. Kalise is partially supported by the EPSRC Standard Grant EP/T024429/1.

-A. Oliviero was supported by the Italian PNRR fund within the doctoral project "Modelli matematici per la simulazione e controllo delle pandemie" at Sapienza University of Rome, and by the INdAM-GNCS Project code CUP E53C23001670001.
+A. Oliviero was partially supported by the European Union -- Next Generation EU, Mission 4, Component 1, CUP 351: B83C22003530006, and is a member of INdAM-GNCS.